marleyg/pfx/docs/azure-setup.md

 ## Testing

 You will want to restart the PathfinderFx to pick up the new configuration.
-This can be done by navigating to the Beacon's App Service in the Azure portal and selecting `Restart` from the top menu.
+This can be done by navigating to the Pathfinder App Service in the Azure portal and selecting `Restart` from the top menu.
+It can take a few minutes for the restart to complete.

-Once the host has restarted, you can test the connectivity to the other member organizations' Beacons using the [Testing Instructions](../../docs/testing-instructions.md)
+Once the host has restarted, you can test the connectivity to your Pathfinder host using the [Testing Instructions](./testing-instructions.md)